-# Executing the optimize mode
+Executing the optimize mode

-optimal_total is an integer that tells Jesse how many trades you would find optimal for your strategy in that time period so that it can filter out those DNAs that cause too few trades.
+Optimal number of trades input expects an integer that tells Jesse how many trades you would find optimal for your strategy in that time period so that it can filter out those DNAs that cause too few trades.

 For example, imagine that I have a trend-following strategy that I trade on the